 General Education Courses (20 Credits): Writing II, Excursions in Math, Applications of Microcomputers, Basic Physical Science, Principles of Macroeconomics, Public Speaking and Health & Wellness

-Business Courses (12 Credits): Intro to Business, Management Theory & Practice, Legal Environment I and Issues in Industrial Technology
+Business Courses (15 Credits): Intro to Business, Management Theory & Practice, Intro to Industrial Technology, Issues in Applied Technology, and Industrial Safety

 Students must apply and meet the requirements for admission to Clarion University: http://www.clarion.edu/admissions